michaelstaake/Pawpile/README.md

 # Pawpile

-Pawpile is a mostly vibe-coded self-hosted AI platform designed to run completely in Docker on Ubuntu.
-It gives you a web UI where you can manage devices, models, users, and auth for web chat or to expose an OpenAI-compatible API to your local network.

-## The Problem Pawpile Solves

-Hardware to run AI locally is expensive, but cloud AI solution pricing keeps going up and transparency and accountability keeps going down.
-Pawpile lets you run models of your choice on the hardware of your choice.
-It can run models on CPU/system RAM or using NVIDIA, AMD, or Intel Arc GPUs.
+Pawpile turns your collection of GPUs (or CPUs) into a powerful, easy-to-use self-hosted AI server.
+It features a clean web interface and a fully OpenAI-compatible API that's ready to integrate with your workflow - all running via Docker on Ubuntu 26.04.

+It supports x86_64 CPUs, NVIDIA, AMD, and Intel Arc GPUs.
+You can have multiple cards and even mix multiple devices from different vendors in the same setup.
+Easy, private, and free.

 ## System Requirements